AVSystem/scala-commons/docs/TypedMongo.md

 * a sealed trait/class with `@flatten` annotation

 However, an embedded document is not a toplevel entity and does not need an ID.
-Therefore, it doesn't need to extend `MongoEntity` and its companion must extend `MongoDataCompanion` rather than `MongoEntityCompanion.
+Therefore, it doesn't need to extend `MongoEntity` and its companion must extend `MongoDataCompanion` rather than `MongoEntityCompanion`.

 ```scala
 case class MyEmbeddedDocument(